 Article Summary: Your answer to “What Do You Do?” commonly referred to as your elevator pitch, is one of the most important tools in your communication toolbox.
 Why?
 Because if delivered right, it will get people to say, “I need you!”
 Consumer product companies have spent billions of dollars connecting to our hearts and wallets, to move us to buy their products.
 They have learned that brevity is better.
 Three proven steps are discussed to help you with your elevator pitch structure.
 An elevator pitch structure to help you develop and deliver your own elevator pitch that gets people to say “I need you!”

 The “What Do You Do?”
 Answer – A Key Tool in Your Sales Toolbox

 Copyright © 2009.
 The Chief Storyteller®, LLC. and ThinkBusiness Magazine

 Ira J. Koretsky

-Imagine that you are at a Saturday barbeque.
+Imagine you are at a Saturday barbeque.
 You know only the host.
 Everyone is dressed casually.
 A person walks up to you, smiles, and says, “Hello, what do you do?”
 How would you reply?

 Your reply, commonly referred to as your elevator pitch, is one of the most important tools in your sales toolbox.
 Why?
-Because if delivered right, it will get people to say, “I need that!”
+Because if delivered right, it will get people to say, “I need you!”